KasperskyLab/uif/README.md

 # UIF — web starter toolset

-An opinionated toolset to build Web UI and Web Services like so:
+An opinionated toolset to build UI and Web Services like so:

 ![Demo App base on UIF](./docs/uif-app-demo.png)